JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 - **Augmented Lagrangian solver AL** [@demarchi-jia-kanzow-mehlitz-2023].

 All solvers rely on first derivatives of $f$ and $c$, and optionally on their second derivatives in the form of Hessian-vector products.
-If second derivatives are not available or too costly to compute, quasi-Newton approximations can be used.
+If second derivatives are not available, quasi-Newton approximations can be used.
-In addition, the proximal mapping of the nonsmooth part $h$, or adequate models thereof, must be evaluated.
+The proximal mapping of the nonsmooth part $h$, or adequate models thereof, must be evaluated.
 At each iteration, a step is computed by solving a subproblem of the form \eqref{eq:nlp} inexactly, in which $f$, $h$, and $c$ are replaced with appropriate models about the current iterate.
-The solvers R2, R2DH and TRDH are particularly well suited to solve the subproblems, though they are general enough to solve \eqref{eq:nlp}.
+The solvers R2, R2DH and TRDH are particularly well suited to solve the subproblems, though they are general enough to solve~\eqref{eq:nlp}.
 All solvers are implemented in place, so re-solves incur no allocations.
-To illustrate our claim of extensibility, a first version of the AL solver was implemented and submitted by an external contributor.
+To illustrate our claim of extensibility, a first version of the AL solver was implemented by an external contributor.
+Furthermore, a nonsmooth penalty approach, described in [@diouane-gollier-orban-2024] is currently being developed, relying on the library’s solvers to efficiently solve its subproblems.

 <!-- ## Requirements of the ShiftedProximalOperators.jl -->
 <!---->